pppppass/ptmpls/Readme.md

 personal macro package, a PKU-style paper class, a PKU-style slide class and a note class.

+The documentation is under construction on the `doc` branch.
+It is planned that this package will be merged into a single `textmpls.dtx` file.

 ## License

 This repository contains four works under LPPL, further information